zenml-io/zenml/docs/book/index.md

 * Cached pipeline states for faster experiment iterations.

 ## Detailed list of benefits
-If the above benefits were to high-level or vague, here is a list of all benefits in concrete terms.
+If the above benefits were too high-level or vague, here is a list of all benefits in concrete terms.

+* Train a model

 ## What to do next?
 * Get up and running with your first pipeline [with the Quickstart](getting-started/quickstart.md).